eggressive/tinytroupe_service/USER_GUIDE.md

 #### API Key Issues

 If you see errors related to API keys:

 1. Verify that your `.env` file contains the correct API keys
 2. Ensure the environment variables are being loaded properly
 3. Check that you have sufficient credits/quota on your OpenAI account
+4. For Yahoo Finance API via RapidAPI, verify that:
+   - Your subscription is active
+   - You're using the correct RapidAPI host in your headers
+   - You haven't exceeded your daily request limit

 #### Database Issues

 If you encounter database errors:

 1. Ensure the database file exists and is writable
 2. Try reinitializing the database using the command in the Configuration section
 3. Check for disk space issues